belaboluk/digiScraper/README.md

 digi = DigiKala()
 page = digi.getProduct(url)
 ```
-6. use the `page` attrebutes to extract what you want.:smile:
+6. use the `page` attrebutes to extract what you want. :smile:

 # Dependences